dotnet/csharplang/proposals/top-level-statements.md

 }
 ```

-And an example like this:
+And an example like this;
 ``` c#
 System.Console.WriteLine("Hi!");
 return 2;